Cervicitis is an inflammation of the cervix, the lower, narrow end of the uterus that opens into the vagina.

 Have you or your partner ever had a sexually transmitted infection?

-Do you experience pain or bleeding during intercourse?
+Do you experience pain or bleeding during sex?

 Do you douche or use any feminine hygiene products?